-The Company may determine that certain new development areas shall have specific guidelines that are unique to that area.
-It is important that the Owner and Architect verify the existence of such guidelines with the Architectural Review Board office.
+- KP may determine that certain new development areas shall have specific guidelines that are unique and very different to that area.
+It is important the Owner and Architect verify the existence of such guidelines with the Architectural Review Board office. - 4 BUILDING SIZE: The recorded Covenants, Contract of Sale, recorded plat(s), and/or Deed to your lot usually stipulate the minimum and/or maximum square footages that may be contained in a residence built on a lot.
+The minimum size of the first floor (also sometimes set forth in such documents) may be regulated by the ARB. - Building heights shall be determined by the ARB based upon lot location, tree cover, neighboring homes, covenants provisions, deed restrictions, County zoning and building regulations, and other factors affecting the site.
+Homes shall generally be from one to two stories in height with taller designs to receive approval from the ARB prior to Preliminary Review.
+Particular attention should be given to the first floor elevation required by Federal flood regulations adopted by Charleston County. - In addition, while maximum building sizes may not be specifically established in your Deed or recorded Covenants, the ARB may, at its discretion, disapprove a submittal that is felt to be inappropriate for the site due to size.
+The ARB will not approve any submittal that crowds the site and/or is out of context with other structures in the area. - In general, designs in which the amount of the site covered by the house, including raised decks, primary walkways, retaining walls, pervious and impervious required driveway elements, pools, contained areas raised more than 3' from existing grade, and other impervious elements, exceeds 33.00% of the total high ground lot area will be disapproved.

-- (4) BUILDING SIZE: The recorded Covenants, Contract of Sale, recorded Plat(s), and/or Deed to your lot usually stipulate the minimum and/or maximum square footage that may be contained in a residence built on a lot.
-The minimum size of the first floor (also sometimes set forth in such documents) may be regulated by the ARB.
-Building heights shall be determined by the ARB based upon lot location, tree cover, neighboring homes, and other factors affecting the site.
-Homes shall generally be from one to three stories in height with taller designs to receive approval from the ARB prior to Preliminary Review.
-Particular attention should be given to the first floor elevation required by Federal flood regulations adopted by the Town of Kiawah Island. - In addition, while maximum building sizes may not be specifically established in your Deed or recorded Covenants, the ARB may, at its discretion, disapprove a submittal that is felt to be inappropriate for the site due to size.
-The ARB will not approve any submittal that crowds the site and/or is out of context with other structures in the area.
-In general, designs in which the amount of the site covered by the house, including decks, primary walkways, retaining walls, pervious and impervious required driveway elements, pools, contained areas raised more than 3' from existing grade, and other impervious elements, exceeds 33.00% of the total high ground lot area will be disapproved.
-Non-primary walkways, boardwalks, at-grade patios, uncontained areas raised more than 3' from existing grade, and ancillary driveway elements set in a pervious manner, along with the elements included in impervious coverage, may not exceed 39.67% of the total high ground lot area.
-Higher percentages may be considered for smaller properties, as set forth in the Town's zoning ordinances.
-Specifically impervious coverage not to exceed 50%, and pervious and impervious total coverage not to exceed 55%, of the total high ground lot area may be considered for properties less than 8,000 square feet.
-For properties less than 12,000 square feet, impervious coverage not to exceed 40%, and pervious and impervious total coverage not to exceed 46%, of the total high ground lot area.
-In the case of flag lots, the entry access or "the pole" area of the flag site and primary elements within it may be excluded from calculations for the lot coverage percentage.
+Non-primary walkways, boardwalks, at-grade patios, uncontained areas raised more than 3' from existing grade, and ancillary driveway elements set in a pervious manner, along with the elements included in impervious coverage, may not exceed 40.00% of the total high ground lot area. - BUILDING HEIGHT: The overall height of the dominant roof structures shall be limited to no more than thirty-five (35') feet as measured from (i) natural grade (average elevation of a lot prior to development activity); or (ii) the minimum finished floor elevation as defined by the Federal Emergency Management Agency, whichever is higher.
+Building height does not include chimneys or ventilation pipes.
+When measured from minimum finished floor level, an allowance of of freeboard height as determined by Charleston County plus 16 inches for structure above Base Flood Elevation should be used to determine minimum distance, or the actual finished floor level, whichever is more restrictive.